 "long_explanation": "The Vietnamese preposition 'đầu' refers to the head or top portion of something, or to the beginning or start of a period of time.
 It is typically used in context to specify the initial state, stage, or period.
 The English equivalent could be 'the beginning of' or 'the start of'.
 It is important to note that 'đầu' normally precedes a noun in sentence structures.",

-"formation": "predicative verb/previous context + 'đầu' + noun",
+"formation": "'Đầu' + noun + predicative verb/previous context",

 "examples": [